janih/DolphinJumpStart/README.md

 ##Running the samples##

+Using Gradle you can call the following to start the tutorial application.

+    ./gradlew run -Pstep=<step_id> // where step_id is between 0 and 7

-For the tutorial steps 0 to 4 there is a main class
+- For the tutorial steps 0 to 4 there is a main class.

     ./combined/src/main/java/step_<stepId>/JumpStart.java

-which contains a static main method for execution.
-For the steps 5 to 7 the static main part has been extracted into a starter class.
+- For the steps 5,6 and 7 the static main part has been extracted into a starter class.

     ./combined/src/main/java/step_[5,6]/TutorialStarter.java
     ./client/src/main/java/step_7/TutorialStarter.java

-When running the main method you should see the tutorial application.
+Running the main method of the classes mentioned above you should see the tutorial application.

-Using Gradle you can call the following to start the tutorial application.

-    gradlew run -Pstep=<step_id> // where step_id is between 0 and 7
+- When running the step_7 Tutorial make sure that the server application is running too.

+To do so, call

+    ./gradlew :server-app:runJetty

 ##The introduction steps##